JohnGiumanca/Seam-Carving/README.md

 ```Matlab
 parametri.metodaSelectareDrum = 'programareDinamica';
 ```
-The next lines ar for comparison of different methods of resizeing.
+The next lines are for visual comparison of different methods of resizeing.

 ## Presentation